scottstirlingTHG/networking-notes/mTLS/mTLS-Exercise.md

 ### When to use mTLS?

-- B2B finance
+- B2B finance - We would use mTLS in order to securely transactions between two businesses

-- connecting cloud services

--Securing APIs
+- Securing APIs - making sure the API can veryify who is trying to get access and also the client can verify where they are getting the information from.

 ### What does mTLS prevent?

-- On-Path attacks

-- Spoofing attacks
+- On-Path attacks (Man in the Middle) - The encryption stops anyone being able to read the information

+- Spoofing attacks - For isntance a server will not be able to fake it is another server since each side is authenitcated (I think TLS stops this too).

-- Credential stuffing
+- Credential stuffing -  without a legitmate certificate the leaked credentials are less useful in gaining access.

-- Brute force attacks

-- Phishing attacks

-- Malicious API request
+- Phishing attacks - Like the above stolen credentials are less useful since the certifcate is still needed for access

+- Malicious API request - Since the API needs users to be authenticated via certificate request can only be made from authenticated users.

 ### Bibliography